emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 > X-axis 'Gender' Y-axis 'Count of Gender' (drag Gender column from 'Data' into both sections)

 Notes:
-- sometimes the data type in the original column will need changing e.g. to a whole number to convert it
+- Sometimes the data type in the original column will need changing e.g. to a whole number to convert it
-- roughly equally sized samples
+- Roughly equally sized samples

 ### GRAPH 2 - COUNT OF PARTICIPANTS BY RACIAL GROUP
 Stacked Column Chart